LennartFr/customer-loyalty-program/README.md

   * to install specific Node version you can use [nvm](https://davidwalsh.name/nvm)
   * Example: 'nvm install 8.94' results in: "Now using Node v8.9.4, NPM v5.6.0"

-## Step 0.1 Lennart: Start with importing the BNA file into Hyperledger Composer
+## Step 0.1: Start with importing the BNA file into Hyperledger Composer

 <img src="https://github.com/LennartFr/customer-loyalty-program/blob/master/BNAfile.png">

-## Step 0.2 Lennart: Make minor change to Model in Composer
+## Step 0.2: Make minor change to Model in Composer

-## Step 0.3 Lennart: Save BNA file to disk.
+## Step 0.3: Save BNA file to disk.

+## Step 0.4: Make minor modification to

 ## 1. Install Hyperledger Composer and clone the Customer Loyalty Program with Blockchain GitHub repo